 One style that’s exciting, but not quite as popular as other events, is Snowboard Cross.

+My name is Lorraine, and I’m a certified snowboard instructor.
 Not everyone knows the ins and outs of this style, which is why we’ll break it down in this article.

 Snowboard Cross Basics